WALKERS’ WORLD

 Some of the highlights:

-• Exploring beautiful Orvieto
+• Exploring lovely Orvieto.

 • Enjoying Italian food and wine.